List of Radiohead live performances: The Bends (1995)

 In July, R.E.M. chose Radiohead as the opening act for the European leg of its Monster tour, a decision made because the members of R.E.M. were fans of The Bends but had never heard Radiohead live.
 R.E.M. was an early and lasting influence on Radiohead, and during the tour the two bands shared admiration.
-Yorke wrote, after Michael Stipe revealed himself to be a Radiohead fan, that "I've never believed in hero worship but I have to admit to myself that i'm fighting for breath."
+Yorke wrote, after Michael Stipe revealed himself to be a Radiohead fan, that "I've never believed in hero worship but I have to admit to myself that I'm fighting for breath."
 Jonny Greenwood similarly felt that "It's been exciting and embarrassing, them watching us from the wings every night.
 It's enormously surreal."
 Stipe stated during a concert with Radiohead in Tel Aviv that "There aren't many things that scare me, but Radiohead are so good they scare me."
 By August Radiohead were playing on their own again in Europe, debuting a number of new songs including "Subterranean Homesick Alien" and "Lucky".
 Radiohead played a short number of dates opening for both R.E.M. and Soul Asylum in the US, before returning to the UK and Europe for more touring.
 More physical ailments afflicted the band, as Greenwood suffered hearing problems and needed to wear soundproof headphones and Yorke began losing his voice.
-On top of this, all of the band's gear was stolen, cancelling a number of shows.
+On top of this, all of the band's gear was stolen, canceling a number of shows.
 These problems culminated with Yorke fainting on stage, an event characterized in the NME as a "temper tantrum".
 By December 1995 and January 1996, the band had stopped touring and returned home.